 To learn more about customer satisfaction and it’s end goals, check out this article

 After a few months of running your own CSAT surveys, you’ll be able to set up internal benchmarks.
 However, you should also compare your results with those of other companies, and keep an eye on them as monitoring industry benchmarks is a great idea.

 Many businesses might feel pleased if their CSAT rating is over 70%.
-However, according to the American Customer Satisfaction Index (ASCI), the average US CSAT score is 75.4%.
+However, it varies by industry.
+In eCommerce, CSAT can exceed 80% on average.
 As such, scoring 70% shouldn’t make you feel too satisfied.
 It’s not a bad result, but you can always strive to do better.
 In fact, the average global customer satisfaction benchmark, which includes all industries worldwide, is 86%

 Let’s check some industry and sector benchmarks.
 All of the numbers presented are based on data provided by the ASCI.